LawleyFall2017/230-fall2017/weekly_materials/week6/formsExercise.md

 ## HTML Form
 As usual, you need to start your page with basic HTML 5 structure.
 (As a reminder, both VS Code and Brackets allow you to simply type HTML:5 and press tab in order to insert a full HTML 5 document structure.)

-In the body of the document, add a `<form> </form>` element to hold the form content.
+In the body of the document, add a form element to hold the form content.

-Inside the form, place an `<h1>` element with the title for the form, something like "Your Name's Example Form".
+Inside the form, place an `h1` element with the title for the form, something like "Your Name's Example Form".

-Below the heading add a <a href="https://www.w3schools.com/TAgs/tag_fieldset.asp">`<fieldset>` element with a `<legend>`</a> of "Contact Information".
+Below the heading add a <a href="https://www.w3schools.com/TAgs/tag_fieldset.asp">`<fieldset>` element, and within it include a <a href="https://www.w3schools.com/TAgs/tag_legend.asp">`<legend>`</a> of "Contact Information".

-Inside the fieldset, place three input fields--one for plain text entry of a username, one for email, and one for a password.
+Also inside the fieldset, place three input fields--one for plain text entry of a username, one for an email address, and one for a password.
 The input fields require three attributes:
 - <a href="https://www.w3schools.com/TAgs/att_input_type.asp">"type" specifies what type of input the field is used for</a>; for the user name field you want this to be text, for the email field you want it to be email, and for the password field you want it to be password
 - "id" allows us to access that element using Javascript (which is important when we start using form validation scripts)
 - "name" is used to collect the user data from the form; every input needs a unique name, which can be the same as the ID, but doesn't need to be